 Two fonts, Verlag and Vitesse, have been selected to distinguish and accentuate the UW–Madison brand, particularly for prospective and student audiences.
 Recommended uses for the fonts are detailed below.

-University Marketing holds a license for the Verlag and Vitesse print fonts and will make them available to a limited number of top-level campus units free of charge.
+University Marketing holds a limited number of print licenses for the Verlag font and has made them available to campus external relations and communications units free of charge.
 (University Marketing also provides and hosts the Verlag and Vitesse web fonts to campus units free of charge.)
 Lato is available for free download as a Google font.